Subsampling Suffices for Adaptive Data Analysis: Technical overview

-The intuition behind \Cref{lem:auto-boost-informal} is the following natural way to boost success probabilities: Start by drawing $k$ disjoint samples $\bS^{(1)} ,\ldots, \bS^{(k)} \iid \mcD^n$.
-Then, whenever a query $\phi$ appears, choose a random group $\bi \in [k]$ and output $\phi(\bS^{(\bi)})$.
-The hypothesis of \Cref{lem:auto-boost-informal} then guarantees the following: For any test $\psi$ chosen as a function of the query responses, the probability $\bS^{(i)}$ is biased with respect to $\psi$ is at most a constant, say $0.1$, for each $i \in [k]$.
-If these events were independent, then the probability a large fraction, say $0.2k$, of the disjoint samples are ``biased" is $2^{-\Omega(k)}$.
+The hypothesis of \Cref{lem:auto-boost-informal} says that, if we look at a single $i \in [k]$ in isolation, the probability that $\bS_i$ is biased is at most a constant, say $0.1$.
+Therefore, if these events were independent, the probability a large fraction, say $0.2k$, of the disjoint subsamples are biased is $2^{-\Omega(k)}$.

-It turns out there is some subtlety in applying this intuition.
-Because the analyst can choose which query to ask a group $S^{(i)}$ as a function of responses from some other group $S^{(i')}$, the events indicating whether each group is biased need not be independent.
+However, because the analyst can choose which query to ask a group $\bS_i$ as a function of responses from some other group $\bS_{i'}$, the events indicating whether each group is biased need not be independent.
 To handle this we generalize a direct product theorem of Shaltiel that was originally applied to fair decision trees \cite{Sha04}.
-That generalization, given in \Cref{lem:direct-product} shows that while those events need not be independent, they behave no worse than if they were.
+That generalization, given in \Cref{lem:direct-product}, shows that while those events need not be independent, they behave no worse than if they were.